 - Make confident decisions about which version to keep

-Remember to run your tests for long enough to get statistically significant results.
-A good rule of thumb is to wait until you have at least 1,000 users in each group before making any major decisions based on the data.
+Run your tests long enough to get statistically significant results.
+A good rule of thumb is to wait until you have at least 1,000 users in each group before making major decisions based on the data.

-Pro tip: You can use multiple breakdowns to segment your data even further.
-For example, you might want to compare versions across different countries or device types to ensure your improvements work well for all users.
+Pro tip: you can use multiple breakdowns to segment further.
+For example, compare versions across countries or device types to check that your improvements work for everyone.